Import entities from a CSV file in ITSI

 Whether services are enabled or disabled upon import.
 Conflict Resolution Determines how ITSI updates and stores your entity data:

-- Skip Over Existing Entities: Adds new entity data to the datastore only if the entity does not already exist.
+- Skip Over Existing Entities: Adds new entity data to the datastore only if the entity doesn't already exist.
 If an entity already exists, the entity is not updated.

 - Update Existing Entities: Merges the imported data and the existing data associated with the entity.
 Uses the Conflict Resolution field to identify the entity.